HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: Impact Statement

 This work does not involve any ethical concerns.
 All datasets used are sourced from publicly available and open-access repositories, and the models employed are also derived from open-source projects.
 The research is conducted purely for academic purposes, with no commercial applications or interests involved.
 We adhere to standard scientific practices in data usage and model evaluation, ensuring transparency, fairness, and respect for intellectual property.
+This paper presents work whose goal is to advance the field of machine learning.
+There are many potential societal consequences of our work, none of which we feel must be specifically highlighted here.